anseki/readline-sync/README.md

 Set the encoding method of input (user's response) and output (`prompt`).
 Defaults to 'utf8'.

+## Note
+The your Node and OS may not support interactively reading from stdin.
+The stdin interfaces are different by platforms.

 ## Release History
+ * 2013-12-18			v0.2.1			Error handle for the environment which don't support interactively reading from stdin.
  * 2013-08-30			v0.2.0			Rewrite exporting methods.
  * 2013-08-29			v0.1.0			Initial release.